 Who can sponsor?

-Only Canadian citizens, permanent residents can sponsor their spouse or dependent child/ren.
+Only Canadian citizens and permanent residents can sponsor their spouse or dependent child/ren.
 Temporary residents, including individuals with applications for permanent residence in the process, are not eligible to sponsor their family members.
-Individuals who received permanent residence as a result of being sponsored by their spouse or partner are only eligible to sponsor if they became a permanent resident more than 5 years ago.
+Individuals who received permanent residence as a result of being sponsored by their spouse or partner are only eligible to sponsor if they became a permanent residents more than 5 years ago.
 In situations when marriages fail and individuals divorce (following a spousal sponsorship), sponsors wishing to sponsor another spouse must wait 3 years from the date the previous spouse became a permanent resident.

 Sponsors must be 18 years of age or older, cannot be subject to a removal order, or be in prison, and cannot be in receipt of social assistance (excluding disability).
 Sponsors must also have no outstanding sponsorship undertakings, immigration or court order debts, or undischarged bankruptcies.
 Individuals who were convicted of attempting, threatening to commit or committing a violent offense, of any offense against a family member, or of any sexual offense (either inside or outside of Canada) may not be eligible to act as a sponsor.